n8maninger/sia-host-errors/README.md

 # Contract Revision Log Items
 Both the renter and the host must agree and sign a contract revision for it to be valid, these occur when the renter and the host have a dispute on one of those revisions.
 They usually occurs if the renter and host are on different block heights.

-A storage contract has 3 lifecycle events: creation, revision, and finalization.
-Creation occurs when the renter and host agree to create a storage contract and lock allowance and collateral into it.
-Revision occurs when the renter and host agree to revise the contract through upload, download, or funding an ephemeral account.
-Finalization occurs when the renter or host submits the final revision to the blockchain, indicating the contract will no longer be updated.
-After finalization, during the contract's proof window, a host can determine whether a storage proof needs to be submitted.
-If the host submits a valid storage proof the contract's valid proof outputs are created, otherwise the missed outputs are created.
-There are situations where it is not in the host's best interest to submit a storage proof, so not submiting a proof does not necessarily indicate failure.

-### Valid Proof Outputs
-+ Renter returned allowance
-+ Host revenue + returned collateral

-### Missed Proof Outputs
-+ Renter returned allowance
-+ Host returned collateral
-+ Renter burned allowance + host burned collateral

 ## renter is requesting revision after the revision deadline
 The renter has tried to revise a contract after it has expired and during the proof period.